Gleejr/osticket-prereqs/README.md

 </p>

 <p>
-41. Click on "Full control" which will check all the boxes below and click on OK.
-CLick on apply and OK again.
+41. Click on 'Full control,' which will check all the boxes below, and click 'OK.'
+Click on 'Apply' and 'OK' again.
 </p>

 <p>